joshua-cheng2210/tennisCV/README.md

 - using kaggle's GPU cause my computer only has CPU and it is slow
 - the differences betwwen the GPUs offered by kaggle.
 T4 or P100.
 - learn the differences here https://www.kaggle.com/discussions/getting-started/561774
+- get some introduction to some libraries like torch, torchvision, opencv to train tennis court keypoint detection.
+(TODO: check more how to use them)
+- a new method of computer vision called keypoint detection, which is used to detect the keypoints of the tennis court

+# topics to look up
+- fully connected neural networks: each neuron in one layer is connected to every neuron in the next layer
+- other types of layers in neural networks:
+  - convolutional layers
+  - pooling layers
+  - recurrent layers
+- linear transformations in neural networks
+- importance of non-linear activation functions
+- universal approximation theorem